 The Dallas Seminary campus includes 20 buildings on 17 acres of land just a few blocks east of downtown Dallas.
 A number of buildings have been added to the campus since the founding of the seminary in 1924.
 These additions reflect the seminary's continued commitment to provide the best educational facilities possible for its students, faculty, and staff.

-- Davidson Hall
+- 1 Davidson Hall

-- Stearns Hall
+- 2 Stearns Hall 3

 - Chafer Chapel

-- Mosher/Turpin Libraries
+- Mosher/Turpin Libraries 4

-- Todd Academic Center
+- 5 Todd Academic Center

-- Campbell Academic Center
+- Campbell Academic Center 6

 - Walvoord Student Center

-- Maintenance Division
+- Maintenance Division 8

-- Lincoln Hall
+- 9 Lincoln Hall

-- 10 Luke's Closet
+- Luke's Closet 10

-- 11 Distribution Center
+- Distribution Center 11

-- Hendricks Center for
+- 12 Hendricks Center for

 - Christian Leadership

-- 13 Charis House
+- Charis House 13

-- Mitchell Ministries Center
+- Mitchell Ministries Center 14

-- Davidson Hall, in the center of the campus, is a five-story brick building constructed in 1926-27 and renovated in 1965.
-It houses the offices of the President, Advancement, Human Resources, Financial Aid, Housing, and Business Affairs. - Stearns Hall, built in 1928-29 and remodeled in 1968, is connected to Davidson Hall by an attractive Spanish-type cloister.
+• Davidson Hall, in the center of the campus, is a fivestory brick building constructed in 1926-27 and renovated in 1965.
+It houses the offices of the President, Advancement, Human Resources, Financial Aid, Housing, and Business Affairs.

+• Stearns Hall, built in 1928-29 and remodeled in 1968, is connected to Davidson Hall by an attractive Spanish-type cloister.
 The basement houses the seminary's computer operations, and the first floor includes faculty offices, Alumni and Church Relations, Placement, a lounge area, and guest rooms.
-The second and third floors of Stearns Hall provide dormitory rooms for single men. - Chafer Chapel was built in 1952-53 and was one of the last undertakings of Dr. Lewis Sperry Chafer, the founder and first president of the seminary.
+The second and third floors of Stearns Hall provide dormitory rooms for single men.

+• Chafer Chapel was built in 1952-53 and was one of the last undertakings of Dr. Lewis Sperry Chafer, the founder and first president of the seminary.
 It has an attractive auditorium in which faculty and students meet for weekday chapel services.
-It also houses the offices for the Biblical Counseling program. - Library.
+It also houses the offices for the Biblical Counseling program.

+• Library.
 The seminary library comprises two buildings that are joined together to provide 58,000 square feet of floor space.
 Mosher Library was dedicated January 18, 1960, in memory of William Stephen Mosher and Theodore James Mosher.
 Turpin Library, dedicated on October 21, 1988, was named in honor of Jack and Sally Turpin and family.

-The present collection numbers 160,000 bound volumes, 43,857 microforms, and 14,784 other items.
-Over 975 periodicals are currently received.
-The library's holdings are accessed through the Unicorn online catalog, an integrated bibliographic management system.
-Terminals are located throughout the library.
-The catalog can also be accessed remotely by modem.
+The present collection numbers 162,500 bound volumes, 42,170 microforms, and 14,822 other items.
+Over 1,000 periodicals are currently received.
+The library's holdings are accessed through BIBLOS, an online catalog using the SIRSI bibliographic management system.
+BIBLOS is available on computers and terminals throughout the library and on the web at: dtslib.dts.edu.

-The library has seating for 584 readers, including two conference rooms, two small group studies, an audiovisual lab, and a microcomputer lab with 48 computers.
-The Doctoral Study Center in Mosher Library, furnished by the B. B. Owen Trust, contains 41 doctoral cubicles; another 24 are in Turpin Li-
+The library has seating for 584 readers, including two conference rooms, two small group studies, an audiovisual lab, and a computer lab with scanners, laser printers, word processing, graphics software, and Bible research software.
+The Doctoral Study Center in Mosher Library, furnished by the B. B. Owen Trust, contains 41 doctoral cubicles; another 24 are in Turpin Library.

 The Gunther Automated Bibliographic Alcove was created in 1990 in memory of Elma Wagner Gunther.
-It has three compact disk workstations, four microform readers, and two microform readerprinters.
+It has three compact disk workstations, four microform readers, and two microform reader-printers.
 The Gunther Alcove collections contain almost 18,000 books on microfiche and a selection of electronic databases.
 The library participates in the AMIGOS Bibliographic Council, OCLC, American Theological Library Association, and Southwest Area Theological Library Association.

 • Todd Academic Center is a three-story building and is the main Academic Center.
 This building houses classrooms and faculty offices.
 The basement holds the fully equipped Audiovisual Center, permitting use of the latest in educational technology.
-The first floor includes two large classrooms, the office of the Academic Dean, and faculty offices.
+The first floor includes two large, newly remodeled classrooms, the office of the Academic Dean, and faculty offices.
 The second floor provides additional faculty offices, several classrooms, a faculty lounge, and a faculty computer lab.
 On the third floor are faculty offices, classrooms, and four preaching-teaching chapels with closed-circuit television equipment for homiletical instruction.